Will Benson Player Props: Reds vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.90 team ERA ranks 27th across all MLB pitching staffs.
+- The Nationals have the 27th-ranked team ERA among all MLB pitching staffs (4.88).

-- Nationals pitchers combine to allow the most home runs in baseball (157 total, 1.4 per game).
+- Nationals pitchers combine to allow 158 total home runs at a clip of 1.4 per game (most in the league).

-- Adon will make his first start of the season for the Nationals.

-- It's the season debut and his first appearance in more than a year for the 24-year-old righty.

 © 2023 Data Skrive.
 All rights reserved.